Pai Mārire: Formation and spread of the religion

-Te Ua began to formulate his new religion, complete with a holy book, Ua Rongo Pai (the Gospel according to Ua) which combined elements of Old Testament morality, Christian doctrine and traditional Māori religion.
-Its goal was to create a peaceful society in which righteousness and justice prevailed.
-They believed they were a second Chosen People and that, with divine aid, they would regain control of their hereditary land when the Creator, Jehovah, fought for them and drove the English into the sea.
+Te Ua began to formulate his new religion, complete with a holy book, Ua Rongo Pai (the Gospel according to Ua) which combined elements of Old Testament morality, Christian doctrine, and traditional Māori religion.
+The goal was to create a peaceful society in which righteousness and justice prevailed.
+They believed they were a second "chosen people" and that, with divine aid, they would regain control of their hereditary land when the creator, Jehovah, fought for them and drove the English into the sea.
 To help him propagate the religion, Te Ua chose three men – Tahutaki, Hepenaia and Wi Parara.

 The embracing of the religion by some Māori also signalled a rejection of Christianity and a distrust of missionaries over their involvement in land purchases.

-The religion gained widespread support among North Island Māori and became closely associated with the Māori King Movement, but also became the cause of deep concern among European settlers as it welded tribes in opposition to the Pākehā and helped to inspire fierce military resistance to colonial forces, particularly during the Second Taranaki War underway at the time.
+The religion gained widespread support among the North Island Māori, but became the cause of deep concern among European settlers as it united tribes in opposition to their authority and helped to inspire fierce military resistance to colonial forces, particularly during the Second Taranaki War, already underway at that time.